-Assistant Professor, Romance Languages & Literatures
+Associate Professor, Romance Languages and Literatures

 Professor Miseres specializes in nineteenth- and early twentieth-century Latin American literature, with an emphasis on South America.
 Her areas of research are travel writing, war literature, women writers, gender, cultural, and food studies.
 Her work has appeared in academic journals such as Chasqui, MLN, Letras Femeninas, Revista de Estudios Hispánicos, Arizona Journal of Hispanic Cultural Studies, among others.